cesarenaldi/iniettore/migrating.md

   bar: singleton(() => new Bar())
 }))
 ```
+## Child contexts
+### Before

+Iniettore pre-v4 have an explicit way to create a context hierarchy.
+This was achieved via the `context.createChild(fn)`.

-### Child contexts
+Child contexts used to serve two purposes:

-Containers can be organized in a hierarchy.
-Given a context you can create a child context invoking `context.createChild(configure :Function) :Object` and providing the configuration function.

-A child context can make use all the mappings of the parent context and ancestor contexts.
+- let a child context inherit mappings defined in their parent context.
+- bind the lifecycle of a child context to the lifecycle of their parent context.
+If the parent context were to be destroyed, the child context would have been destroyed as well.

+**NOTE:** This second aspect was poorly documented so there is a chance you might not have taken advantage of this aspects in your usage of iniettore.

+A typical usage of Child contexts in pre-v4 could have looked like the following example.

 ```javascript
 import iniettore from 'iniettore'